Date: 9th August 2024

 • Modernisation of rules: BETTER FINANCE supports ESMA’s initiative to update the UCITS EAD by replacing outdated rules with references to more recent legislative frameworks (securities financing transaction set out in the SFTR).
 These updates should enhance investor protection by addressing current market practices, particularly in areas like securities lending, where greater transparency and fairer returns for retail investors are needed.

 • Limitation of complex Instruments and securitisation vehicles: BETTER FINANCE advocates for a conservative approach to UCITS investments in complex instruments, such as derivatives, delta-one products, and securities issued by securitisation vehicles.
 These investments should be strictly limited, aligned with the fund’s core strategy, and subject to a mandatory look-through approach to ensure transparency.
-If permitted, they must include prominent warnings to retail investors about the associated risks.
+If permitted, they must include prominent warnings to retail investors about the associated risks (ex: crypto-assets).

 BETTER FINANCE welcomes this opportunity to contribute to the review of the UCITS EAD and to share its views on investment policies that are appropriate for UCITS funds.
 As a popular vehicle for individual investors’ engagement with capital markets, it is vital that UCITS funds continue to offer safe, transparent, competitive and easily understandable investment options.
 We remain at ESMA’s disposal for further discussions on any of the issues raised in our response.